If your primary goal is maximizing what you leave to your heirs or to charity, you have more leeway than most.

 If you don’t need the money right away, you can be more aggressive with your investing, says Jamie Hopkins, a professor at The American College of Financial Services and co-director of the New York Life Center for Retirement Income.

-Consider a Roth rollover
+Do a gradual Roth rollover

 “After you have dedicated money to the RMD, I’d invest the rest in equities,” LaBrecque says.

 4 of 5

 Choose a QLAC

 Qualified longevity annuity contracts, or QLACs, can be bought within an IRA or other tax-advantaged retirement fund.
 These are a type of deferred annuity that will provide you with a regular income later in retirement.
 You don’t have to start taking the money until you are 85, and in the meantime, the amount used to buy the QLAC is sheltered from RMDs.

 “I like them,” Hopkins says.
 “Put $125,000 in a QLAC (the maximum allowed by the IRS), and you are protected from RMDs for the next 15 or 20 years,” until you turn 85.